SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ### Binder Detection

-The Steeltoe Streams infrastructure relies on implementations of the Binder SPI to perform the task of connecting channels to message brokers.
+The Steeltoe Stream infrastructure relies on implementations of the Binder SPI to perform the task of connecting channels to message brokers.
 Each Binder implementation typically connects to one type of messaging system.

-By default, the Streams infrastructure will auto-configure the binder by searching for the assembly `BinderAttribute` in each assembly located in the directory from which the application is started.
+By default, the Stream infrastructure will auto-configure the binder by searching for the assembly `BinderAttribute` in each assembly located in the directory from which the application is started.
-If a single Binder implementation is found, Steeltoe Streams automatically uses it and configures it using the `ConfigureServices()` method illustrated above.
+If a single Binder implementation is found, Steeltoe Stream automatically uses it and configures it using the `ConfigureServices()` method illustrated above.
-For example, a Streams project that aims to bind only to RabbitMQ can add the following dependency to the project.
+For example, a Stream project that aims to bind only to RabbitMQ can add the following dependency to the project.

 ```xml
     <PackageReference Include="Steeltoe.Stream.Binder.RabbitMQ" Version="3.1.0" />